According to Glassdoor, the average base salary for software engineers is $92,046 per year.

 - Who is Gayle Laakmann McDowell?
 [Cracking the Coding Interview Author]

 - 9 Best Data Science Courses for Beginners [+4 Data Science Learning Paths]

-- 8 Best Web Design Courses in 2021 [And Web Design Learning Paths]
+- 8 Best Web Design Courses [And Web Design Learning Paths]

-- 14 Best UX Books for 2021 [Beginner to Advanced UX Designers]
+- 14 Best UX Books This Year [Beginner to Advanced UX Designers]